pragdave/iex_test/README.md

 # IexTest

-Elixit comes with a wonderful doctest extension to its testing framework.
+Elixir comes with a wonderful doctest extension to its testing framework.
 This reads the documentation for the functions in your code and extracts from them and `iex` sessions.
 It then runs the code in these sessions and verifies that the output is the same as the output